 (Continued)

-Bus Drivers' Use of Tobacco and Other Substances
+School Bus Drivers' Use of Tobacco and Other Substances

 Materials to be Provided

 The Superintendent/designee shall distribute educational materials to explain state and federal legal requirements for alcohol and controlled substance testing of CDL drivers and the District’s policies and procedures to implement it and answer questions about the materials.
 Materials shall meet content requirements of state and federal regulations, including information on required reporting to the federal Clearinghouse, and shall be distributed to each driver prior to the start of alcohol and controlled substances testing each year and to each driver subsequently hired or transferred into a position requiring driving a commercial motor vehicle.
 Each member is required to sign a statement certifying that s/he has received a copy of these materials.